Are you part of the creative team in your office? Maybe you sit in the branding or design team. Or perhaps you work in marketing…

 Usually, the visual elements of a brand are made up of logos, images, fonts, colours and icons.
 These are often referred to as ‘brand assets’.

 A DAM is a system in which you can store, find and access these brand assets.
-It is a piece of brand management software.
+It is a piece of brand asset management software.

 Develop clear sub-brands — Brands often have multiple sub-brands or have to work with different requirements in different countries.
 A good DAM will allow you to build different sub-brands so that there is no confusion about which brand assets should be used by which team.

 Xanthe is a co-founder at Pilcro.
-Pilcro offers free brand management software for G-Suite users.
+Pilcro offers free brand asset management software for G-Suite users.
 Find out more here.